joomla-extensions/tours-toolkit/README.md

 Enable the selector tool.
 ![image](https://github.com/user-attachments/assets/22314f2a-caa5-49d9-b2e1-35fb26a3bb14)

 The selector tool needs to be turned on to start the selection.
-Turn off to navugate to other pages.
+Turn off to navigate to other pages.
 ![image](https://github.com/user-attachments/assets/7738acca-64ab-42d4-9d24-5ee2af2414c2)

 Select an element on the page and copy the result.